cesarve77/source-template/README.md

 import React from 'react'
-import SourceTemplate from 'source-template' import buildQuery from './buildQuery' import saveUserData from './saveUserData' import getUserData from './getUserData'
+import SourceTemplate from 'source-template' import buildQuery from './buildQuery' import saveTemplate from './saveUserData' import saveData from './saveData'

 const MyComponent=()=>{
     const data={